lucamartucci/lucamartucci.github.io/_posts/2023-02-22-typewriter.md

 Maybe Turing did had some inspiration from typewriters.

-But I doubt he would endorse typewriters in stores.
+But I doubt the typewriter stores would have his endorsement.